grig23/primetime.en/help/release-notes/ptai-20x-release-notes.md

 ---
-title:  PTAI 20.8.1 release notes
+title:  PTAI 20.9.1 release notes
-description: PTAI 20.8.1 release notes describe what is new or changed, the resolved and known issues in Primetime Dynamic Ad Insertion in the year 2020.
+description: PTAI 20.9.1 release notes describe what is new or changed, the resolved and known issues in Primetime Dynamic Ad Insertion in the year 2020.
 ---

-# Primetime Dynamic Ad Insertion 20.8.1 Release Notes
+# Primetime Dynamic Ad Insertion 20.9.1 Release Notes

-Dynamic Ad Insertion 20.8.1 release notes describe what is new or changed, issues resolved and known issues in Primetime Dynamic Ad Insertion in the year 2020.
+Dynamic Ad Insertion 20.9.1 release notes describe what is new or changed, issues resolved and known issues in Primetime Dynamic Ad Insertion in the year 2020.

-## What's new in PTAI 20.8.1
+## What's new in PTAI 20.9.1

+**When:** Tuesday, September 1, 2020 from 3:30 AM to 7:30 AM Eastern Time

+**Fixes**

+•	Fixed the issue for customers using HLS/CMAF, where EXT-X-MAP was sometimes missing CDN tokens or EXT-X-MAP tags sometimes incorrectly rolled out of the DVR window.

+### Enhancements and fixes in previous release versions

+#### Version 20.8.4

+**When:** Wednesday, August 19, 2020 from 03:30 AM to 07:30 AM Eastern Time

+**Enhancements and fixes**

+Maintenance updates.

+#### Version 20.8.1

 **When:** Tuesday, August 4, 2020 from 3:00 AM to 6:00 AM Eastern Time

 **Enhancements and fixes**

 Maintenance updates.

-### Enhancements and fixes in previous release versions

 #### Version 20.7.1